Protecting Children during COVID-19 and other Infectious Disease Outbreaks

 Who is the course for?

-This course is designed for child protection professionals around the world rising to the challenge of finding creative ways to continue to support the most vulnerable children, families, and communities in a new context of public health measures that span from physical distancing to lockdown measures.
+This course is designed for child protection professionals around the world rising to the challenge of finding creative ways to support the most vulnerable children, families, and communities in the context of public health measures associated with COVID-19 and other IDOs that span from physical distancing to lockdown measures.

-Please note that this course is for practitioners with significant experience in child protection and child and family focused programming in development and/or humanitarian settings.
+Please note that this course is for practitioners with experience in child protection and child and family-focused programming in development and/or humanitarian settings.
 It is not a comprehensive child protection or child protection in humanitarian action capacity building course.

 Who developed the course?